Essential Travel Requests

 For members of the campus community, a trip to a foreign country presents unique data security challenges.
 The following resources will help faculty and staff better prepare:

 - Berkeley's Information Security Office provides advice on protecting your intellectual property, data, and devices, whether it’s for work or personal, and includes a list of data security safeguards you should add to your travel checklist before, during and after your trip.
+If you plan to access CalNet while traveling, follow the University's recommendations for "Traveling with 2-Step".

 - Consult with Export Control well in advance of your trip if you are planning to take University equipment, data or technology outside of the United States.
 There are special rules for bringing electronic equipment, research, intellectual property, and encryption technology abroad.